Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Abstract

 \section{Abstract}

 Reinforcement learning (RL) is rapidly reaching and surpassing human-level control capabilities.
 However, state-of-the-art RL algorithms often require timesteps and reaction times significantly faster than human capabilities, which is impractical in real-world settings and typically necessitates specialized hardware.
-Such speeds are difficult to achieve in the real world and often requires specialized hardware.
 We introduce Sequence Reinforcement Learning (SRL), an RL algorithm designed to produce a sequence of actions for a given input state, enabling effective control at lower decision frequencies.
 SRL addresses the challenges of learning action sequences by employing both a model and an actor-critic architecture operating at different temporal scales.
 We propose a "temporal recall" mechanism, where the critic uses the model to estimate intermediate states between primitive actions, providing a learning signal for each individual action within the sequence.
 Once training is complete, the actor can generate action sequences independently of the model, achieving model-free control at a slower frequency.
 We evaluate SRL on a suite of continuous control tasks, demonstrating that it achieves performance comparable to state-of-the-art algorithms while significantly reducing actor sample complexity.
 To better assess performance across varying decision frequencies, we introduce the Frequency-Averaged Score (FAS) metric.
 Our results show that SRL significantly outperforms traditional RL algorithms in terms of FAS, making it particularly suitable for applications requiring variable decision frequencies.
-Additionally, we compare SRL with model-based online planning, showing that SRL achieves superior FAS while leveraging the same model during training that online planners use for planning.
-Lastly, we highlight the biological relevance of SRL, showing that it replicates the "action chunking" behavior observed in the basal ganglia, offering insights into brain-inspired control mechanisms.
+Furthermore, we compare SRL with model-based online planning, showing that SRL achieves comparable FAS while leveraging the same model during training that online planners use for planning.

 \keywords{Decision Frequency\and Action Sequence Generation\and Model-Based Training\and Model-Free Control\and Efficient Learning \and Reinforcement Learning}